Eighteen Visions: The Best of and Vanity (2000–2004)

-The era of Obsession (2004–2006)
+Obsession (2004–2006)

 After touring, they went into the studio to record Obsession with producer Mudrock.
 Material was equally written by Keith Barney and Ken Floyd, who not only played drums, but also played guitar on a fair number of songs.
 Dramatically changing styles, the album showcased a new sound that was much more accessible to a wider audience, featuring hard rock riffs, but also an arena rock feel to it, with less complex song structures and a much more diverse and melodic range of vocals.

 The band then went on a worldwide tour as a supporting act for bands like HIM, Lostprophets and Killswitch Engage, with Ken Floyd switching to second guitar, and Jason Shrout (later replaced by Trevor Friedrich) being added to the band's line-up for all drumming duties.
 The songs "Waiting for the Heavens", "Tower of Snakes", and "I Let Go" were released as singles on United States and UK pressing and had videos made for them.
 The album went on to sell a disappointing 200,000 copies, which is twice what the previous record had sold, but was still not enough to break the band into the mainstream.

 Obsession went on to be the band's last album for Trustkill Records, after they signed a contract with major label Epic Records for their next effort.
 Obsession would become Eighteen Visions's most successful album and would give them their new sort of depressive/apathetic image, which would prove hard to be rid of.
+Around that time, they also recorded a cover of Marilyn Manson’s “The Beautiful People” for the compilation album Punk Goes 90's.